-Bariatric Surgery is a weight loss surgery that changes the size of your stomach to assist with weight loss and treats complications such as joint pain, headaches, reflux, and a reduced risk of heart attacks and strokes.
+Bariatric surgery is a weight loss surgery that changes the size of your stomach to assist with weight loss, treats complications such as joint pain, headaches, and reflux, and reduces the risk of heart attacks and strokes.
 Bariatric surgery offers a variety of weight loss procedures that change the size of your stomach.